Player Testimonials

 Beyond the Game: Dream Bowl Athletes Share Their Long-Term Visions

 For Miles Kauderer, his long-term goal on the field is clear: to make a professional 53-man roster and become a core piece of a team.
-Off the field, he's putting in the tireless work to make that dream a reality.
+Off the field, he is putting in the tireless work to make that dream a reality.
 Miles diligently follows scouts' advice, focusing on critical areas like gaining weight and improving his speed and strength.
 His exceptional work ethic off the field is a testament to his dedication to achieving his professional aspirations.